mdrisser/arduino_flame/LED_Gas_Flame/README.md

 This sketch mimics a natural gas flame.
 It is based on a Jacklyn Smith Christmas Lantern purchased from Kmart.
 The effect looks very natural behind a piece of frosted glass.

 ## The Circuit
+Refer to the wiring diagram or the schematic for more information on the connections.

 - Ardunio Uno or Arduino Nano
   - Inputs:
     - NONE